clarkzjw/one-two-three...infinity/README.md

 one-two-three...infinity
 ========================

-Calculating one to a billion in every programming languages
+Calculating the **sum** from one to a billion in different programming languages.